 What, then, is its relevance to Christianity?
 Knowing the Holy Spirit gives Christians accountability and encouragement to live by Christian beliefs.
 The doctrine of walking with the Holy Spirit gives a challenge to Christians to choose to submit to God and follow the conviction of the Holy Spirit to fulfill their mission.

 Knowing the character of the Holy Spirit brings encouragement to Christians in terms of living a prayerful life.
 Romans 8:26 encourages Christians to pray, especially in times when they are not sure what to pray for.
-The promise of the Holy Spirit interceding on behalf of them means that they could come to God not worrying what to say for Him to hear and answer their request.
+The promise of the Holy Spirit interceding on behalf of them means that they could come to God not worrying about what to say for Him to hear and answer their request.

 Galatians 5:16 is a reminder that being led by the Holy Spirit entails the eagerness to hear, the willingness to obey God’s Word, and the sensitivity to discern between our feelings and His promptings.
 Live each day controlled and guided by the Holy Spirit as the words of Christ in mind, Christ’s love will be behind every action and help control selfish desires through the power of Christ.
 Experience the abundant and joyful life now filled with the Holy Spirit as Jesus Christ promised!
 God will use each one to transform lives and depend on the Holy Spirit moment by moment for His kingdom and His glory.